 My absolute favorite way to eat this jello is by pouring homemade vanilla custard sauce over it.
 Don't hate it until you try it, I'm telling you, it's the bomb.

 Surprise Health Benefit of Gelatin

 One of the three ingredients in this jello, is gelatin, or gelatine in the UK.
 Gelatin is a pure natural protein.
 It is boiled animal bones and skin to extract its collagen.
 When collagen is processed, it becomes gelatin.

 The real difference between gelatin and collagen is that gelatin is affected by temperature.
-Gelatin dissolves in hot water, making it a jelly like consistency.
-That is perfect when it comes to jello desserts, marshmallows, gummy bears, and even soups and sauces.
+Gelatin dissolves in hot water, making it a jelly-like consistency.

 Healthify this Jello Recipe